 My work is part of the permanent collection of the Yukyung Museum 해금강테마박물관, Geogje, South Korea since 2017, the Artists’ Books and the Medical Humanities project (University of Kent) since 2016 and the Muzeul Judeţean de Artă Prahova “Ion Ionescu-Quintus”, Ploiești, Romania since 2015.

-In bookbinding I use papers and textiles I collect in my travels as well as hand-sewed prints and excerpts from antique books.
+In bookbinding I use papers, excerpts from antique books and textiles that I collect in my travels as well as hand-sewed original prints.
 I also incorporate calligraphy ink scripts that are several meters long and that I make as part of my meditative practice.
-This process reminds me of Zen monks who in the early 1700’s drew Enzo circles as part of their meditation.
-After moving to Asia in 2009 I became interested in the study of ‘Zen Buddhist Philosophy’ (or Mindfulness) and its practice influenced my work.”
+This process may reminds us of the Zen monks who in the early 1700’s drew Enzo circles as part of their meditation.
+After moving to Asia in 2009 I became interested in the study of ‘Zen Buddhist Philosophy’ (or Mindfulness) and its practice has influenced my work.”

 “The artist addresses philosophical, social, political, psychological and spiritual aspects of women, through work that incorporates a unique style with multiple techniques and materials, causing the spectator to pause and think about those aspects.”

 “In a way, her work does feel like meditation.
 Her choice of colors, materials and subject have a meditative quality that forces you to focus on the work.
-They draw you into heavy issues through dreamlike scenes.””
+They draw you into heavy issues through dreamlike scenes.”